arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-10.md

 where `'c` is the type of the state being chained, and `'b` is the original domain logic result type.
 `c` is not a count anymore, it's a generic state.
 Let's call it `s`.
-And `WithCounter` is a misleading name.
+And `WithCount` is a misleading name.
 We can easily call it `State`:

 ```fsharp
 type State<'b, 's> = State of ('s -> ('b * 's))